Invoker416/Evolutionary-Search/README.md

 # Genetic Algorithms in Python
-This repository contains Python implementations of genetic algorithms for demonstrating various evolutionary computation concepts.
+This repository contains Python implementations of genetic algorithms for solving different problems, showcasing concepts in evolutionary computation.
+The code is structured into two main scripts.

 # Code Structure Description

-This repository contains Python implementations of genetic algorithms for solving different problems, showcasing concepts in evolutionary computation.
-The code is structured into two main scripts:

 1. **Deceptive Landscape.py**: This script implements a genetic algorithm for the Deceptive Landscape problem.
 The algorithm challenges the genetic optimization process by using a deceptive fitness function.
 The key components of the code include:
    - `generate_initial_population`: Creates an initial population of random binary strings.